Welcome to the Middle Division!

 At the Middle School, the Bible is studied in a more intensive and sophisticated way.
 And students participate in character development program.
 In all grades, students examine what we are learning about our Christian faith, and explore the role of Christian ethics and morals in shaping our lives.

-Middle School Campus
+Middle Division Campus

-Starting at St. John’s in 2005, Ms. Linda is a staple of our St. John’s Middle School community!
-Ms. Linda keeps our Middle School running smoothly; whether aiding a sick student, spending extra time selling tickets for the upcoming musical, or donating hand-knitted caps and gloves on particularly chilly days – Ms. Linda is a dedicated and much beloved member of our St. John’s community and can help you with any questions you may have.
+Starting at St. John’s in 2005, Ms. Linda is a staple of our St. John’s Middle Division community!
+Ms. Linda keeps our Middle Division running smoothly; whether aiding a sick student, spending extra time selling tickets for the upcoming musical, or donating hand-knitted caps and gloves on particularly chilly days – Ms. Linda is a dedicated and much beloved member of our St. John’s community and can help you with any questions you may have.